Visual Attention and Search, Perception, Visuo-spatial Cognition, Augmented/ Virtual Reality

-Rachel’s research interests are still greatly developing and currently includes: visual attention and search, visual-spatial cognition, and perception.
+Rachel’s research interests currently includes: visual attention and search, perception of object recognition, trust in automation, and perception of different constructs in VR.
 During undergrad, she did research in a Visual Cognition and Tracking Laboratory that focused on visual search, processing, representations, and memory.

 MA Psychology - Human Factors and Applied Cognition, George Mason University, Fairfax, VA, 2019

 BA Psychological Science, Cal State University San Marcos, San Marcos, CA, 2017

 Nguyen, R. T. T. & Peterson, M. S. (2019).
 Occlusion and object specific effects on visual search for complex objects.
 Poster presented at the 19th Annual Meeting of the Visual Science Society.
 St. Pete Beach, FL.